 The goal of underwriting is to assess your overall risk of filing a claim for disability benefits.
 In other words: What are the odds that you actually end up needing to use the disability insurance that you pay for?

 This will determine if you can qualify for coverage.
 For those who do qualify for coverage, underwriting also determines the monthly premium rate you will pay.

 If you thought taking a medical exam was burdensome, wait until you see how long it takes for your application to make it through the conventional underwriting process.

 Of course, underwriting speed varies by company, sometimes tremendously.
 However, it’s safe to say that most of this 4-6 week process can be attributed to your time spent in underwriting.

 Step 5: The issuance of your disability insurance policy

-Like any type of insurance, getting covered is just one part of the equation.
-You also need to understand what to do in the event that you become disabled --- too sick or hurt to work.
+Like any type of insurance, getting disability insurance coverage is just the beginning.
+You also need to understand what to do in the event that you become disabled and need to put your policy to work.

-Of course, no one ever hopes to have to use their disability insurance.
-However, if you do, here are the Breeze best practices that you should follow to ensure a swift claims process.
+Of course, no one ever hopes to actually use their disability insurance.
+But if the time does come for you to collect disability benefits, follow these best practices to ensure a swift claims process.

 Don't miss any deadlines

-Once you’ve reported your disability, the insurance company will send you claim forms.
+Once you’ve reported your disability, the insurance company will send you claims forms.
 This step also may have a strict deadline for when you must return the forms with all accompanying documentation.